 - Transfer credit will be evaluated and recorded only upon receipt of all official transcripts from all previously attended colleges and universities.
 Students will be notified through email communication from the Office of Admissions and Records once the official evaluation is complete.
 A review of records by advisors, faculty, or other staff for advising purposes does not constitute an official evaluation. - Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate formal award programs. - A course completed at other regionally accredited post-secondary institutions with a passing grade (C minimum required in Composition courses) will be accepted for transfer as potentially creditable toward graduation requirements. - 4.
+A transfer student from a collegiate institution not accredited by the appropriate regional association may request an evaluation of transfer credit after completing 15 semester hours with a cumulative GPA of 2.0 or above at Calhoun Community College. - 5.
 A transfer grade of "D" will only be accepted when the transfer student's cumulative transfer GPA is 2.0 or above.
-Regardless of the GPA, a "D" in English Composition courses will not be accepted as transfer credit.
-Please note that some programs/courses require minimum grades of "C", thus a "D" will not transfer. - 5.
-Transfer course grades are not calculated into a student's grade point average for any purpose, including graduation or honors consideration. - 6.
-Credit may be extended based on a comprehensive evaluation of demonstrated

-- and documented competencies and previous formal training.
-Please refer to the section on Credit from Nontraditional Sources in this catalog for additional information. - 7.
+Please note that some programs/courses require minimum grades of "C". - 6.
+Transfer course grades are not calculated into a student's grade point average for any purpose, including graduation or honors consideration. - Credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
+Please refer to the section on Credit from Nontraditional Sources in this catalog for additional information. - 8.
 The criteria for awarding credit for work completed in foreign colleges and universities will be the same as for other institutions within the United States.
-Students wishing to receive transfer credit for such foreign study must provide an English translation and a detailed course-by-course evaluation report.
+Students wishing to receive transfer credit for such foreign study must provide an

+English translation and a detailed course-bycourse evaluation report.
 The reports must outline recommendations for awarding specific credit for specific courses.
 Students must request an official course-by-course evaluation from a National Association of Credential Evaluation Services (NACES) approved agency.
 For a comprehensive list of approved agencies, please visit www.naces.org.